dilyn-corner/KISS-kde/README.md

 Which would seem to make `dbus` a hard dependency for KDE.

-KDE will probably build fine with a stub library.
+`plasma-desktop` et al build fine with [libdbus-stub](https://github.com/dylanaraps/libdbus-stub).
 The hard part would probably be getting `dbus-launch` to execute meaningfully with a stub library.
 Unless we can find a way around this, `dbus` is required.
 I have no real problems with this.
 If you take umbridge with this hard fact, perhaps reflect on why you want KDE in the first place?

 ### polkit, PAM, logind